cavo789/tools_git_scripts/readme.md

 So, just put a DOS batch like this one under the `C:\MyRepositories\' folder, call the script f.i.`Pull_Them.bat`.
 Once correctly parametrized, just fire the script and if everything goes fine... just enjoy ;-)

+There is a DOS batch script and a Powershell one too.

 [go to update_repos](https://github.com/cavo789/git_scripts/tree/master/update_repos)